labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step1.md

 Let's start by examining a simple dataset about stock holdings.
 In this step, you'll learn how to read data from a CSV file and store it in a structured format using dictionaries.

+A CSV (Comma-Separated Values) file is a common way to store tabular data, where each line represents a row and values are separated by commas.
+Dictionaries in Python are a powerful data structure that allow you to store key - value pairs.
+By using dictionaries, we can organize the data from the CSV file in a more meaningful way.

 First, create a new Python file in the WebIDE by following these steps:

 1. Click on the "New File" button in the WebIDE